Updated 25 February 2021

 As part of Isle of Man Government response to COVID-19 pandemic, a Borders Framework has been developed to reduce the spread and transmission of COVID-19 infection.

-See Borders Framework for current restrictions in place.
+See Borders Framework for the latest restrictions in place.

 The advice at the present time is that Isle of Man residents should not travel unless it is absolutely necessary.